-This Instant Pot Shredded Chicken is perfectly moist, perfectly seasoned, and it freezes perfectly for your weekly meal prep!
-The easy way to cook Instant Pot chicken breast for shredding, from fresh or frozen!
-It’s a healthy addition to soups, salads, pastas or sandwiches throughout the week.
+This Instant Pot Shredded Chicken is perfectly moist, seasoned, and it freezes well for your weekly meal prep!
+The easy way to pressure cook chicken breast for shredding, from fresh or frozen!
+It’s a protein-packed addition to soups, salads, pastas or sandwiches throughout the week.

 I know.
 Instant Pot Shredded Chicken?
 We hardly need a recipe for that!

-Plus, there are so many delicious shredded chicken recipes that I know we’ll never run out of ways to use it.
+And since this shredded chicken is the perfect meal prep option and can be used in so many delicious shredded chicken recipes, I know we’ll never run out of ways to use it.

 The seasoning on this Instant Pot Shredded Chicken is mild but so, so flavorful.
 It’s not too spicy or too salty or too peppery or too herby.
 It’s just right.